Abbas-MG/ScyllaHide/README.md

+# ScyllaHideCE
+This text is an effort to integrate ScyllaHide, an advanced anti-anti-debugging and anti-reverse engineering tool, into Cheat Engine, a popular memory scanning and debugging software.
+While Cheat Engine offers robust features for stealthy debugging, it encounters difficulties when initiating the debugging of a process right from its entry point, particularly if the target game employs protection mechanisms.
+For instance, should one wish to investigate the unpacking routine of an obscure file format within a safeguarded game, Cheat Engine alone would not suffice for such a task with ease.

+ScyllaHideCE emerges as particularly beneficial when utilizing the Windows debugger integrated within Cheat Engine.

+Usage Instructions:
+-Incorporate the plugin into Cheat Engine’s settings.
+-Navigate to the “Memory View” window and proceed to the “Plugins” tab.
+-Adjust the “ScyllaHideCE mode” setting to “Attach” if you intend to attach it to an already running process, or to “Open” if you aim to commence the debugging of a new process.
+-To initiate a process within Cheat Engine, firstly ensure the Windows debugger is selected within the settings.
+-Subsequently, click on the “Open Process” button, choose “File”, and then select “Create Process”.

 # ScyllaHide

 ScyllaHide is an advanced open-source x64/x86 user mode Anti-Anti-Debug library.
 It hooks various functions to hide debugging.
 This tool is intended to stay in user mode (ring 3).
 If you need kernel mode (ring 0) Anti-Anti-Debug, please see [TitanHide](https://github.com/mrexodia/titanhide).
 Forked from [NtQuery/ScyllaHide](https://bitbucket.org/NtQuery/scyllahide).